hirememorey/yesand-music/docs/VISUAL_INTERFACE_DESIGN.md

 ## Conclusion

-The visual interface design principles focus on creating an intuitive, educational, and performant system that integrates seamlessly with existing DAW workflows.
-By prioritizing visual feedback, immediate results, and educational value, we ensure that musicians will actually want to use the system in their daily creative work.
+The invisible intelligence design principles focus on creating an intuitive, educational, and performant system that integrates seamlessly with existing DAW workflows.
+By prioritizing background analysis, natural language interaction, and educational value, we ensure that musicians will actually want to use the system in their daily creative work.

-The key insight from pre-mortem analysis is that musicians are visual, immediate feedback creatures who work in familiar environments.
-Our visual-first approach addresses this fundamental need while providing intelligent musical insights and suggestions that enhance rather than disrupt their creative process.
+The key insight from pre-mortem analysis is that musicians are creatures of habit who have spent years perfecting their DAW workflow and don't want visual interference.
+Our invisible intelligence approach addresses this fundamental need while providing intelligent musical insights and suggestions that enhance rather than disrupt their creative process.